 Trichodiadema marlothii L. Bolus

-Trichodiadema marlothii is a small succulent that forms a dense rounded shrub or matt of intermingled, short, blue-green leaves with a brownish tip.
+Trichodiadema marlothii is a small succulent that forms a dense rounded shrub or mat of intermingled short blue-green leaves with a brownish tip.
 It grows up to 2 inches (5 cm) tall.
-Stems are woody and almost completely covered by leaves.
+Stems are woody and almost completely covered with leaves.
 The leaves are cylindrical and up to 0.8 inches (2 cm) long.
-Tips are brown with a crown of soft of brownish-white bristles radiating around the center giving the appearance of a cactus areole.
-The flowers are daisy-like, white, pink or purple-red and up to 1.4 inches (3.5 cm) in diameter.
+The tips of the leaves are brown, with a crown of soft brownish-white bristles radiating around the center, giving the appearance of a cactus areole.
+Flowers are daisy-like, white, pink, or purple-red and up to 1.4 inches (3.5 cm) in diameter.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).